Might the skills you can learn on this London UK communication skills training course

 What's our communication skills training objective?

-You're unlikely to achieve your goals at work without cooperation from others.
+You're unlikely to achieve your goals at work as a manager, professional or supervisor without cooperation from others.
 But people's cooperation is no accident.
 It depends on how you communicate with them.
 On this course we aim to help you do it in ways that win their cooperation, and stop doing it in ways that lose their cooperation.

 What specific feedback will you get on this communication skills training course?